sheltermanager/asm3/README.md

 sheltermanager3 deb package it already has dependencies set for these and will install them for you.

-* apt-get install make python python-webpy python-pil python-mysqldb python-psycopg2
+* apt-get install make python3 python3-cheroot python3-pil python3-mysqldb python3-psycopg2

 Extra, non-mandatory packages: